smerchan/smerchan.github.io/publications.md

 * [**News Category Dataset**](https://www.kaggle.com/rmisra/news-category-dataset/home)
-  * This dataset contains around 125k news headlines from the year 2013 to 2018 obtained from HuffPost.
+  * This dataset contains around 125k news headlines from the year 2013 to 2018 obtained from [*HuffPost*](https://www.huffingtonpost.com/).
 This dataset could be used to produce some interesting liguistic insights about the type of language used in different news articles or to simply identify tags for untracked news articles.